Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Scaling-rotation framework for curves and distances on

-\noi Since for any $D,\L\in \D^+(p)$ the minimal geodesic from $D$ to $\L$ is unique, Type II non-uniqueness with minimal pair $((U,D),(V,\L))$ is equivalent to the existence of two or more minimal geodesics from $U$ to $V$, which is equivalent to each of $U,V$ being in the cut-locus (in $\Sop$) of the other.
-It will be convenient for us to have some other terminology for this situation:
+Since for any $D,\L\in \D^+(p)$ the minimal geodesic from $D$ to $\L$ is unique, Type II non-uniqueness with minimal pair $((U,D),(V,\L))$ is equivalent to the existence of two or more minimal geodesics from $U$ to $V$, which is equivalent to $U^{-1}V$ being an involution.
+For $p =2,3$ it is shown in \cite{JSG2015scarot} that Type II non-uniqueness never occurs.
+This is because that, for $p \le 3$, for any pair $U,V \in \Sop$ such that $U^{-1}V$ is an involution, there exists a $\boldsig\in \I_p^+$ such that $\dso(UI_\mbs, V)<\dso(U,V)$.
+In \cite{GJS2016mathpaper}, it is further shown that for small enough values of $p$, Type II non-uniqueness never occurs; for large enough $p$, it always occurs.
+In particular, for $p\leq 4$, for all $X,Y\in \sympp$ for which $\M(X,Y)>1$, the non-uniqueness is purely of Type I.

-\begin{defn} {\rm Call a pair of points $(U,V)$ in $\Sop\times \Sop$ {\em geodesically antipodal} if one point is in the cut-locus of the other (equivalently, if each point is in the cut-locus of the other) and {\em geodesically non-antipodal} otherwise.
-Call a pair of points $((U,D), (V,\L))$ in $M\times M$ geodesically antipodal if $(U,V)$ is a geodesically antipodal pair in $\Sop\times \Sop$, and geodesically non-antipodal otherwise. } \end{defn}

-As mentioned earlier, the cut-locus of the identity $I\in\Sop$ is precisely the set of all involutions in $\Sop$.
-Furthermore, because of the invariance of the Riemannian metric $\gsop$, an element $V\in \Sop$ is in the cut-locus of element $U$ if and only if $V^{-1}U$ is in the cut-locus of $I$.
-Note that, for elements $a,b$ of any group, $ab$ is an involution $\iff ba$ is an involution $\iff b^{-1}a^{-1}$ is an involution $\iff a^{-1}b^{-1}$ is an involution.
-Thus, if any of the elements $V^{-1}U, UV^{-1}, U^{-1}V, VU^{-1}$ is an involution, so are all the others.

-Note that a pair $(U,V)$ in $\Sop$ can be geodesically antipodal without either point being maximally remote from the other.
-(For example, with $p=4$, the matrix ${\rm diag}(-1,-1,1,1)$ is an involution, but is closer to the identity $I$ than is the involution $-I$.)
-However, if $(U,V)$ is geodesically antipodal, then there exists a (not necessarily unique) closed geodesic in $\Sop$ containing $U$ and $V$, isometric to a circle of some radius, such that $U$ and $V$ are antipodal points of this circle in the usual sense, and such that each of the two semicircles connecting $U$ and $V$ is a minimal geodesic between these two points.

-One reason for our interest in Type II non-uniqueness is its effect on a true scaling-rotation {\em metric} on $\sympp$ that we construct from $\dsr$ in \cite{GJS2016metric}.
-Various constructions and assertions concerning this metric are simplified when we know that Type II non-uniqueness does not occur.

-For small enough values of $p$, Type II non-uniqueness never occurs; for large enough $p$, it always occurs.
-The method by which we will prove these facts takes us in directions rather far from the rest of this paper, so our most precise statements and proofs are deferred to the Appendix, which also contains some results that may be of independent interest.
-However, we will introduce here our main tool for ruling out Type II non-uniqueness, based on a property we call {\em sign-change reducibility}, defined shortly.